 About James Newell

-Whether he is helping a client with a real estate transaction, drafting a trust, advising entrepreneurs who are starting a new business, or advocating for a client in court, every day James Newell goes to work he strives to make a positive difference in the lives of his clients.
-His practice is focused primarily in the areas of real estate law, estate planning, and small business law.
+Whether he is managing a real estate transaction, drafting a trust, advising entrepreneurs who are starting a new business, or advocating for a client in court, every day James Newell goes to work he strives to make a positive difference in the lives of his clients.
+His practice is focused primarily in the areas of real estate law, small business law, asset protection and estate planning.

-Being a small business owner himself, and having earned a Bachelor of Science in Business Administration degree from the University of Nebraska, he is well acquainted with entrepreneurship and the process of organizing and running a successful small business.
+Being a small business owner himself, having earned a business administration degree from the University of Nebraska, and having advised small business owners for many years, he is well acquainted with entrepreneurship and the process of organizing and running a successful small business.
 He excelled in law school, earning his Juris Doctor with Distinction from the University of Nebraska College of Law.

 He is an active member of the Colorado Bar Association and the Boulder County Bar Association and is licensed to practice law throughout the State of Colorado and the U.S. District Court for the District of Colorado.

-There are a few things that all great lawyers and law firms do.
+There are a few things that all great lawyers do.
 These are the same principles that guide the Law Office of James Newell.

 First off, great lawyers show their clients, through their words and actions over a period of weeks or years, that they can be trusted to approach every client’s legal issues with the same focus and determination as they would their own.
-Open communication built on trust is important because only when a lawyer has a sufficiently nuanced understanding of the client’s goals and priorities can the lawyer work with the client to determine the best possible course of action.
+Open communication built on trust is important because only when a lawyer has a sufficiently nuanced understanding of the client’s goals and concerns can the lawyer work with the client to ensure the approach taken is fully aligned with the client’s priorities

 Great lawyers are experts in their fields of practice.
 They are smart, critical thinkers, they have an overarching understanding as well as very detailed knowledge of the law, and they have carefully honed their instincts for solving nonstandard legal problems.
 They know how to apply the law to the facts succinctly without glossing over important details and they have a healthy respect for the unforgiving nature of many procedural rules and deadlines.
-Great lawyers are confident in their judgment but are quick to look to authoritative primary and secondary sources when particular points of law or fact need to be clarified.
+Great lawyers are confident in their judgment but are quick to look to reliable sources when particular points of law or fact need clarification.

 Lastly, great lawyers make the law accessible to their clients.
-They are aware of their roles as interpreters who must translate the often stilted and obscure language found in statutes and cases into plain English that people without formal legal training can understand.
+They are aware of their roles as interpreters who must translate the often stilted and obscure language found in statutes and cases into plain English that people without formal legal training can understand and appreciate.

-If you need professional assistance related to a real estate transaction, small business law, or estate planning, and are looking for an estate planning and real estate lawyer in Boulder with a results oriented approach tailored to your matter’s specific needs, contact Newell Law.
-We have the experience and knowledge to ensure your matter is handled properly and efficiently, whether your matter relates to real estate, estate planning, or small business law.
+If you need professional assistance related to a legal matter, and are looking for an estate planning, small business law, asset protection, and real estate lawyer in Boulder with a results oriented approach tailored to your matter’s specific needs, contact Newell Law.
+We have the experience and knowledge to ensure your matter is handled properly.